-Sending string literals to FORTRAN 77 subroutines/functions is supported for Lapack/Blas-routines, and the strings are NUL-terminated for compatibility with C. Returning strings from FORTRAN 77 subroutines/functions is currently not supported.
+Sending string literals to FORTRAN 77 subroutines/functions is supported for LAPACK/BLAS-routines, and the strings are NUL-terminated for compatibility with C. String are UTF-8 encoded, even though the support for non-ASCII characters in FORTRAN 77 is unclear and it is not relevant for the LAPACK/BLAS-routines.
+Returning strings from FORTRAN 77 subroutines/functions is currently not supported.